Temptations Can Weaken Your Faith

 They believed his lie and did what he said.
-The out come was curse and removal from the garden of Eden.
+The outcome was curse and removal from the garden of Eden.

 What Jesus did at the time of temptation was noteworthy.
 He uses biblical words to overcome the temptation.
 Devil wanted him to turn the stones into bread.
-But Jesus overcome the temptation by saying "It is written, 'Man doesn't live only on bread.
+But Jesus overcomes the temptation by saying "It is written, 'Man doesn't live only on bread.
 He also lives on every word that comes from the mouth of God.'